Human Health Science

-Nickel is a naturally occurring element (the 24th most abundant element in the periodic table) and as a consequence of natural and man-made processes nickel substances can be found ubiquitously in the air, soil, sediments, and water.
-Human exposure to nickel substances is therefore possible in the general population as well as in specific workplaces where nickel substances are produced or used.
-Risk to humans depends on the type of nickel substance, the level and route of exposure, and the toxicity effects of concern, such as inhalation carcinogenicity or dermatitis.
+Nickel is a naturally-occurring metal, the 24th most abundant element in the periodic table.
+Nickel occurs in air, water, sediments, and soil, as a result of a variety of natural sources and anthropogenic processes.
+This means that humans can be exposed to nickel substances in everyday situations, not just in specific workplaces where nickel substances are made or used.
+The risk that nickel poses to humans depends on the type of nickel substance, how people are exposed and to what levels, and the toxicity effects of concern, such as inhalation carcinogenicity or dermatitis.